tofaramususa/Aqlan/README.md

 ## Solution Architecture
 We've developed a context-aware system that implements an intelligent workflow for processing opinion requests using LangGraph and LangChain frameworks.

+### The Maritime Strategy Document has been added to the VectorDataStore for Specific search

 ### Core Workflow
 ```mermaid